 Women’s Squash Shoes

-For a game like squash, you don’t essentially need a professional bag to start out.
+For a game like squash, you don’t essentially need a professional bag to start out but that doesn’t mean that a bag isn’t an important piece of squash gear.
 As a matter of fact, any bag with enough bag length will allow you to carry a racket and some balls.
 However, regular bags do little to protect your equipment.
 A generic sports bag will chip away both the strings and the material on the racket handle.

 A good option is to go for racket bags specifically designed for racket sports.
 Racket bags are available in every shape and size.
 Each racket bag can hold up to 12 rackets plus some additional equipment depending on price and bag size.
 Most players start out with bags that hold about 6 or 7 rackets along with separate compartments for rackets, shoes, squash balls, goggles, gloves, sweatbands & anything else that appeared on our squash gear & equipment list.